Anti-Revolutionary Party: Netherlands

 The party can be seen as rather nationalist.
 It favoured a strong defence to retain Dutch neutrality.
 It opposed decolonisation.
 It saw the colonies in Indonesia as vital for the continued wealth and influence of the Dutch people.
 It also wanted to enlighten the native population with Christian values.

 Monarchy

 The ARP favoured monarchy, and saw the House of Orange as historically and religiously linked to the Dutch people.
 It opposed changes to Dutch political system, it wanted to retain bicameralism, opposed popular referendums etc. Its commitment to universal suffrage was only tactical as the ARP expected that it would be able to gain more seats this way.
-Principally it wanted Householder Franchise where the father of each family would vote for his family.
+Principally it wanted Householder Franchise where the head of the household would vote for his family.

 The party was fiscally conservative: the Dutch government should be like a good father: it should not spend more than it got through taxes.

 Christian radicalism

-In the 1960s and 1970s the party became more left-wing on many issues.
+In the 1960s and 1970s, the party became more left-wing on many issues.
 Social justice became an important ideal of the party, both nationally, where it began to favour a stronger welfare state, and internationally, where development aid became an important issue.

-Representation

-This table shows the results of the ARP in elections to the House of Representatives and Senate, as well as the party's political leadership: the fractievoorzitter is the chair of the parliamentary party and the lijsttrekker is the party's top candidate in the general election, these posts are normally taken by the party's leader.
-If the party is in government, a high ranking minister, often the prime minister can also be party leader.
-If the high ranking minister is the Prime Minister, this can be seen by the "PM" behind his name.
-If he is in the cabinet without support of his party his is listed as "independent".
-The party's membership is also presented in this figure.